yourbasic/api/README.md

 1. it's a synchronized data structure, and
 2. it's a list.

-Both of these things are highly useful, but most of the time you only want one of them.
+Both of these things are very useful, but most of the time you only want one of them.

 There is nothing wrong with putting a lot of good stuff in you library.